 They are Bad

-Good examples of lightly processed foods include (but not limited to) hard boiled eggs, pre-cut apple slices, frozen vegetables.
+Good examples of lightly processed foods include (but are not limited to) hard-boiled eggs, pre-cut apple slices, and frozen vegetables.

-Here is a list heavily processed ingredients and foods to avoid
+Here is a list of heavily processed ingredients and foods to avoid

 - High-fructose corn syrup.

 - Fruit or vegetable juices,